Public humiliation: Torture marks

-The humiliation can be extended; intentionally or not; by leaving visible marks, such as scars, notably on body parts that are normally left visible.
-This also serves as a virtually indelible criminal record.
+The humiliation can be extended; intentionally or not; by leaving visible marks, such as scars.
 This can even be the main intention of the punishment, as in the case of scarifications, such as human branding.
-It invariably is essential in forms of mutilation, such as ear cropping, though the functional loss is even greater; pain may even be intentionally minimized as in the case of surgical amputation, eliminating the risk of accidental death.
-Tarring and feathering also serves as means of extended humiliation.
+Other examples of physical torture or modification used as public humiliation throughout history include ear cropping (starting in ancient Assyrian law and the Babylonian Code of Hammurabi and extending into the 1800s in parts of the US) and tarring and feathering.

 Psychological effects

 Public shaming can result in negative psychological effects and devastating consequences, regardless of the punishment being justifiable or not.
 It could cause depression, suicidal thoughts and other severe mental problems.
 The humiliated individuals may develop a variety of symptoms including apathy, paranoia, anxiety, PTSD, or others.
 The rage and fury may arise in the persecuted individual, themselves lashing out against innocent victims, as they seek revenge or as a means of release.